goshiros/Machine-Learning-Coursera/8 - Anomaly detection and Recommender Systems/README.md

 # Programming Exercise 8: Anomaly Detection and Recommender Systems

-The first part comprises implementation of an anomaly detection algorithm and apply it to detect failing servers on a network.
+The first part comprises implementation of an anomaly detection algorithm and applies it to detect failing servers on a network.
 The second part uses collaborative filtering to build a recommender system for movies.

 **Files:**\
 ex8.m - Octave/MATLAB script for first part of exercise\